Engineering disasters

-Engineering disasters often arise from shortcuts in the design process.
+Engineering disasters often arise from shortcuts or errors in the design process.
 Engineering is the science and technology used to meet the needs and demands of society.
 These demands include buildings, aircraft, vessels, and computer software.
 In order to meet society’s demands, the creation of newer technology and infrastructure must be met efficiently and cost-effectively.
 To accomplish this, managers and engineers need a mutual approach to the specified demand at hand.
 This can lead to shortcuts in engineering design to reduce costs of construction and fabrication.
 Occasionally, these shortcuts can lead to unexpected design failures.
+Engineering disasters are also caused by errors such as miscalculations and miscommunication.

 Overview

 Failure occurs when a structure or device has been used past the limits of design that inhibits proper function.
 If a structure is designed to only support a certain amount of stress, strain, or loading and the user applies greater amounts, the structure will begin to deform and eventually fail.
 Several factors contribute to failure including a flawed design, improper use, financial costs, and miscommunication.